Control 1.7: SharePoint Advanced Management Readiness for Copilot

 | SharePoint search | Content may still appear in direct SharePoint search results (configurable) |

-| Scope | Per-site configuration -- applied to individual site collections |
+| Scope | Per-site configuration -- applied to individual SharePoint site collections only; cannot be applied to OneDrive sites |

 | Use case | Sites containing sensitive data that should not be surfaced by Copilot (e.g., HR data, legal holds, M&A data rooms) |

-Configuration path: SharePoint Admin Center > Sites > Active sites > [site] > Settings > Restricted Content Discovery
+Configuration path: SharePoint admin center > Sites > Active sites > [site] > Settings > Restricted Content Discovery

 Restricted Access Control (RAC)